-This homemade protein granola is lower in sugar and higher in protein than your average store-bought granola.
+This Healthy Homemade High Protein Granola Recipe is lower in sugar and higher in protein than the average store-bought granola.
 Homemade granolas should create a delicious and easy healthy breakfast recipe with lots of oats nutrition!
 Make your own granola with nuts and seeds to get the ultimate flavors.
-However, this particular recipe was specifically formulated for a crispy, clumpy granola!
+This high protein granola recipe is specifically formulated for a crispy, clumpy granola!

-I’ve oftentimes looked at granola as the little girl, face pressed against the glass, looking at shiny bike inside.
+I’ve oftentimes looked at granola as the little girl, face pressed against the glass, looking at the shiny bike inside.
 To me, granola was simply too much: too expensive too high in calories, and too difficult to make at home.

 It’s not as if I didn’t try making it at home.
 More than likely, it was just most of those recipes didn’t turn out like I wanted.
 I was a homemade granola fail-er.
 Too hard.
 I’m out!

 But I kept at it.
 And do you know what I discovered?
 I could make a homemade protein granola recipe healthy.
 In fact, this healthy homemade granola recipe can be made easily and affordably!
-And thanks to this protein granola, it even fits in my diet budget too!
+And thanks to this high protein granola, it even fits in my diet budget too!

 How to Make Homemade Granola